 The first one might fail and the second one might be perfect!

-Messy Sensory Play Tip: Keep towels and a bowl of water near by.
+Messy Sensory Play Tip: Keep plenty of towels and a bowl of water nearby.

 Coffee Scented Baking Soda Sensory Dough Play

 This messy sensory play is easy to make!
 I did not measure anything but simply mixed until it felt right.
 I saved two days worth of coffee grounds (wet) for this.
 If you don’t drink coffee, try scenting with a little cinnamon and vanilla or maybe cocoa powder would work too!
 I put some baking soda in a baking dish and added the grounds.